jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-24.md

 Distribution Utilities less any of their currently committed quantities under eligible contracts, if any, as defined in Section 33 of the Act.
-(d) The total generation capacity of such signed TSCs shall not exceed the level of NPC owned, controlled, or committed capacity as of the effectivity of the Act.
+(d) The total generation capacity of such signed TSCs shall not exceed the level of NAPOCOR owned, controlled, or committed capacity as of the effectivity of the Act.
-(e) The TSCs shall be assignable to the NPC successor Generation Companies.
+(e) The TSCs shall be assignable to the NAPOCOR successor Generation Companies.
 (f) Notwithstanding the provisions of Section 25 of the Act, the rates charged by a Distribution Utility for the generation component of the